AhmedTarek-CMD/Portfolio/README.md

 📂 Project Structure

     App.jsx: The main entry point that renders all key sections such as Home, Navbar, About, Skills, Services, Projects, Contact, and Footer​

-.
-About.jsx: Introduces me as a front-end developer, emphasizing my experience with React.js and passion for creating user-friendly web applications​
-.
-Projects.jsx: Displays a collection of projects with links to their GitHub repositories and Live Demos​

-    .

 🛠️ Key Sections
 🏠 Home